CBC

 Cannabis and Depression

-The therapeutic promise of it is important and requires more research to determine its power by itself as well as with other cannabinoids working together for an entourage effect.
-Cannabis patients today are limited in the products available to them, but hopefully as new studies emerge and cannabis laws loosen, new medicines with a diversity of cannabinoids will soon become an option.
+The therapeutic promise of it is important and requires more research to determine its power by itself.
+As well as with other cannabinoids working together for an entourage effect.
+Cannabis patients today face limitations in the products available to them, but as new studies emerge and cannabis l

 Translate »